Client Asset Protection Rules: MiFID Compliance and Segregation Workflows for Officers

 At its very core, MiFID II was meant to fortify market integrity and investor confidence therein.
 One of the major client-protection pillars is to ensure that client monies and financial instruments remain segregated from the firm assets.

-And the principle is that, if the firm were to become insolvent, clients may regain possession of the holdings of their properties, rather than standing as unsecured creditors.
+The underlying principle is clear: if the firm were to become insolvent, clients may regain possession of the holdings of their properties, rather than standing as unsecured creditors.

 Supervision under CySEC

-The Cyprus Securities and Exchange Commission may supervise observance of MiFID safeguarding obligations; issuance of circulars, fines, and inspections are among its enforcement tools.
+The Cyprus Securities and Exchange Commission (CySEC) strictly supervises the observance of MiFID safeguarding obligations.
+The issuance of circulars, administrative fines, and on-site thematic inspections are among its primary enforcement tools.

 Relevant Circulars and Guidance

-As of late, CySEC guidance on safeguarding stresses the following points:
+As of late, CySEC guidance on asset preservation stresses the following high-priority operational items:

-Conducting audits of safeguarding controls both internally and externally on a regular basis.
+1. Conducting comprehensive audits of safeguarding controls both internally and externally on a regular basis.

-Inform our clients with utmost clarity as to where their holdings are located.
+2. Informing clients with utmost clarity as to where their holdings are located and which third-party entities are involved.

-Take immediate action to correct anything reconciled incorrectly.
+3. Taking immediate, documented remedial action to correct any discrepancies reconciled incorrectly.

 MiFID II/MiFID III Scope

-Whereas MiFID II will impose highly restrictive safeguarding rules, MiFID III is expected to extend custodian requirements further-most importantly to digital assets and cross-border investment firms.
+Whereas MiFID II will impose highly restrictive safeguarding rules, MiFID III is expected to extend custodian requirements further - most importantly to digital assets and cross-border investment firms.
+A detailed breakdown of transitioning regulatory pipelines and changing cross-border enforcement scopes can be found in our MiFID II Updates roadmap.

 In Cyprus, the main tasks of a compliance officer usually consist of: